You have a pre approved offer

 Currently, we do not have a personalized offer for you but don’t be disheartened.
 Check out our oven fresh deals of the day here!

 Credit card cash withdrawal is a facility through which you can withdraw cash from an ATM using your credit card.
-You don’t need any additional bank approvals for credit card cash withdrawal.
-You can withdraw cash from your credit card up to the maximum permissible limit.
+However, keep in mind that you can withdraw cash from your credit card only up to the maximum permissible limit.
 This limit is called credit card cash withdrawal limit and it may vary from bank to bank.
 Do note that not all banks offer the facility for credit card cash advance on their cards.
+If your card has this feature, you don’t need any additional bank approvals for credit card cash withdrawal.

-Credit card withdrawal charges also include finance charges, apart from the cash advance fee.
+Cash withdrawal essentially involves using a part of your credit limit.
+Since this is similar to using your credit card to spend money, Credit card withdrawal also attracts finance charges or interest, apart from the cash advance fee.
 The finance charge is levied on the amount withdrawn and will reflect in your credit card statement.

-The process of withdrawing money from a credit card is very easy and similar to cash withdrawal using a debit card.
-You can visit your nearest ATM and withdraw the required amount in a few easy steps given below.
+The process of withdrawing money from a credit card is very easy and quite similar to cash withdrawal using a debit card.
+You can visit your nearest ATM and withdraw the required amount in a few easy steps, as given below.

 Step 1: Insert the credit card into the card slot at the ATM.